-The total pension liabilities in the June 30, 2020 actuarial valuations were determined using the following actuarial assumptions:
+The total pension liabilities in the June 30, 2021 actuarial valuations were determined using the following actuarial assumptions:

 CalPERS STRS

-Valuation Date June 30, 2020 June 30, 2020
+Valuation Date June 30, 2021 June 30, 2021

-Measurement Date June 30, 2021 June 30, 2021
+Measurement Date June 30, 2022 June 30, 2022

 Actuarial Cost Method Entry-Age Normal Cost Entry-Age Normal Cost

 Actuarial Assumptions

-Discount Rate 7.15% 7.10%
+Discount Rate 6.90% 7.10%

-Inflation 2.50% 2.75%
+Inflation 2.30% 2.75%

-Payroll Growth Rate 2.75% 3.50%
+Payroll Growth Rate 2.80% 3.50%

 Projected Salary Increase Varies by Entry Age and Service Varies by Entry Age and Service

-Investment Rate of Return (1) 7.15% 7.10%
+Investment Rate of Return (1) 6.90% 7.10%

 Mortality Derived using CalPERS' Derived using STRS'

 Membership Data for all Funds Membership Data for all Funds

-(1) Net of pension plan investment expenses, including inflation
+(1) Net of pension plan investment expenses, including inflation.

 The mortality table used was developed based on CalPERS-specific data.
-The table includes 15 years of mortality improvements using the Society of Actuaries Scale 90% of scale MP 2016.
-For more details on this table, please refer to the December 2017 experience study report (based on CalPERS demographic data from 1997 to 2015) that can be found on the CalPERS website.
+The rates incorporate Generational Mortality to capture ongoing morality improvement using 80% of Scale MP 2020 published by the Society of Actuaries.
+For more details, please refer to the 2021 experience study report that can be found on the CalPERS website.

 STRS changed the mortality assumptions based on the July 1, 2015 through June 30, 2018, experience study adopted by the board in January 2020.
 STRS uses a generational mortality assumption, which involves the use of a base mortality table and projection scales to reflect expected annual reductions in mortality rates at each age, resulting in increases in life expectancies each year into the future.
-The base mortality tables are STRS custom tables derived to best fit the patterns of mortality among our members.
+The base mortality tables are CalSTRS custom tables derived to best fit the patterns of mortality among our members.
 The projection scale was set equal to 110% of the ultimate improvement factor from the Mortality Improvement Scale (MP-2019) table issued by the Society of Actuaries.